RedHat-UX/red-hat-design-system/elements/rh-cta/docs/20-guidelines.md

 ### Call to action vs. button

-Even though they look similar, a call to action is a link which takes users from one page to a <strong>different page</strong> whereas a button communicates and triggers actions on the <strong>same page</strong>.
+Even though they look similar, a call to action is a link which takes users from one page to a **different page** whereas a button communicates and triggers actions on the **same page**.
 Use a button when the desired action is submitting a form, canceling a process, or creating a new object.

 ## Variants